Confederate States of America: Capitals

-William T. Sutherlin's mansion in Danville, Virginia was the temporary residence of Jefferson Davis and dubbed the "last Capitol of the Confederacy".
+The William T. Sutherlin Mansion in Danville, Virginia was the temporary residence of Jefferson Davis and dubbed the "last Capitol of the Confederacy".

 Montgomery, Alabama, served as capital of the Confederate States from February 4 until May 29, 1861, in the Alabama State Capitol.
 Six states created the Confederacy there on February 8, 1861.
 The Texas delegation was seated at the time, so it is counted in the "original seven" states of the Confederacy; it had no roll call vote until after its referendum made secession "operative".
 The Permanent Constitution was adopted there on March 12, 1861.

 The permanent capital provided for in the Confederate Constitution called for a state cession of a 100 square mile district to the central government.
 Atlanta, which had not yet supplanted Milledgeville, Georgia, as its state capital, put in a bid noting its central location and rail connections, as did Opelika, Alabama, noting its strategically interior situation, rail connections and deposits of coal and iron.

 Richmond, Virginia, was chosen for the interim capital at the Virginia State Capitol.
 The move was used by Vice President Stephens and others to encourage other border states to follow Virginia into the Confederacy.
 In the political moment it was a show of "defiance and strength".
 The war for Southern independence was surely to be fought in Virginia, but it also had the largest Southern military-aged white population, with infrastructure, resources, and supplies.
 The Davis Administration's policy was that "It must be held at all hazards."

 The naming of Richmond as the new capital took place on May 30, 1861, and the last two sessions of the Provisional Congress were held there.
 As war dragged on, Richmond became crowded with training and transfers, logistics and hospitals.
 Prices rose dramatically despite government efforts at price regulation.
 A movement in Congress argued for moving the capital from Richmond.
 At the approach of federal armies in mid-1862, the government's archives were readied for removal.
 As the Wilderness Campaign progressed, Congress authorized Davis to remove the executive department and call Congress to session elsewhere in 1864 and again in 1865.
 Shortly before the end of the war, the Confederate government evacuated Richmond, planning to relocate further south.
 Little came of these plans before Lee's surrender.
 Davis and most of his cabinet fled to Danville, Virginia, which served as their headquarters for eight days.